Surrogate models for diffusion on graphs via sparse polynomials: Introduction

 Yet, PDEs are not the only mathematical models employed to describe diffusion processes.
-A prominent alternative is provided by \emph{diffusion on graphs} \cite{kondor2002diffusion} (although there are well-known connections between the two areas \cite{calder2022lipschitz, coifman2006diffusion, garcia2020error}).
-Diffusion kernels have been proposed in their discrete variant over non-Euclidean manifolds such as graph manifolds \cite{belkin2003laplacian,coifman2005geometric, kondor2002diffusion}.
+A prominent alternative is provided by \emph{diffusion on graphs} \cite{kondor2002diffusion} (although there are well-known connections between the two areas \cite{calder2022lipschitz}\cite{coifman2006diffusion}\cite{garcia2020error}).
+Diffusion kernels have been proposed in their discrete variant over non-Euclidean manifolds such as graph manifolds \cite{belkin2003laplacian}\cite{coifman2005geometric}\cite{kondor2002diffusion}.
 The information flow (i.e., the derivative of the quantity of interest with respect to time) is modeled as a weighted exchange of information between each node and its neighbors, where the rule of exchange is determined by a specific kernel.
 In its simplest form, the information flow is modeled by a discrete heat equation, that involves the notion of \textit{graph Laplacian} \cite{smola2003kernels}.
 Diffusion on graphs is used as a modelling tool in a variety of applications \cite{dong2019learning}, such as marketing selection or influence prediction over social networks \cite{ma2008mining,rodriguez2014uncovering}, understanding information flowing over a network of online media sources \cite{gomez2012inferring}, or predicting the spread of epidemics \cite{groendyke2011bayesian}.
 Diffusion kernels have recently gained interest by the graph deep learning community \cite{gasteiger2019diffusion}, leading to neural architectures in which the weights of the diffusion process are learnable \cite{chamberlain2021grand} or a certain quantity related to a specific diffusion kernel (e.g. gradient flows \cite{diunderstanding}) is minimized.

 Despite the great success and popularity of diffusion on graphs, there seems to be a gap in the literature regarding the study of surrogate models for \emph{parametric} diffusion on graphs.
 This paper aims to bridge this gap.
+From a practical perspective, the proposed surrogate modelling strategy is most effective for problems where the diffusion coefficient varies with time, for which the full order model requires the use of a numerical time stepping methods, or when the underlying graph has large size.
+Our paper will study both scenarios.